Updated 23.2.2023

 The Wärtsilä cyber security governance model is closely aligned with overall business risk management and supports the businesses and support functions in identifying and prioritising their respective cyber security risks.
 The cyber security team works with security colleagues across Wärtsilä to ensure the effective and coordinated delivery of holistic security solutions, for both the cyber and physical domains.

 Information security risks related to Wärtsilä’s internal operations are continuously identified, analysed, and evaluated.
-The attendant mitigation activities are executed across Wärtsilä’s networks, endpoints, systems, and services.
+The attendant mitigation activities are executed throughout Wärtsilä’s networks, endpoints, systems, and services.
 The 24/7 Wärtsilä Security Operations Center continuously monitors the perimeter to internal systems and closely observes the external threat exposure level, whilst providing a coordinated response to identified information security incidents, as and when they may occur.

 The effective mitigation of risks associated with cyber security hygiene throughout Wärtsilä is continually and progressively reinforced through coordinated and complementary cyber security training, awareness initiatives, and extensive communications.
 This involves all Wärtsilä businesses and corporate functions.